Carbon Monoxide Detector: Know when you’re in danger

 Carbon monoxide is created by incomplete combustion of natural gas, propane, heating oil, kerosene, coal, charcoal, gasoline, wood or other biofuels.

-The effects of CO exposure include headaches, nausea, dizziness, burning eyes, confusion, drowsiness, loss of consciousness, brain damage and even death.
+The effects of CO exposure include headaches, nausea, dizziness, burning eyes, confusion, drowsiness, loss of consciousness, brain damage and death.

 The most dangerous part of CO, and the reason a carbon monoxide alarm is so critical is that the gas is odourless, tasteless and invisible.
 You’ll never know your house is filling up with it until it’s too late; and for children, the elderly and people with heart or respiratory conditions, too late comes even faster.